 USE AN AFTERSHAVE PACKED WITH ALCOHOL

 Who needs a soothing aftershave balm that reintroduces key nutrients and heals freshly shaved skin — when instead you could opt for a totally alcohol-based solution that stings like crazy and dries out that precious mug.
 Aftershaves with major alcohol contents are where it’s at for the segment looking to shed a tear during and after the shaving process.
+If you want, just splash some straight rubbing alcohol on that mug.

 AVOID A SOLID AND CONSISTENT SKIN CARE REGIMEN